 (Tour extension option – 18 days)

-Cost for 13-day tour: Quoted per person in Rands starting at R49 900 per person for a group of six.
+Cost for 13-day tour: Quoted per person in Rands starting at R53 900 per person for a group of six.
 The trip can be booked on shared or single room basis.
-Please note these prices are valid until April 2021 and a partial increase thereafter can be expected.
-The quote can be used as a guide to what budget you should set yourself and there may be some variation in the final cost at the time of booking.
+Please note these are pre Covid-19 prices and are a guide.
+An increase in the actual quote can be expected.
 The trip extension option will be quoted on enquiry.

 Shared cost per person

-An additional cost of roughly 8% per person can be expected for single quarters.
+An additional cost of roughly 8% per person can be expected for single quarters (single supplement).

 Larger groups can be accommodated, but will be quoted on enquiry.

 Key Birds: Dune Lark (endemic), Gray’s Lark, Benguela Long-billed Lark, Stark’s Lark, Chestnut-backed Sparrow Lark, White-tailed Shrike (Ground Batis), Hartlaub’s Spurfowl, Rüppell’s Korhaan, Rockrunner, Rosy-faced Lovebird, Rüppell’s Parrot, Herero Chat, Tinkling Cisticola, Grey Kestrel, Angolan Cave Chat, Cinderella Waxbill, Rufous-tailed Palm Thrush, Sharp-tailed Starling, Souza’s Shrike.

 Key mammals: African Elephant, Black (Hooked-lipped) Rhinoceros, African Lion, Cheetah, Leopard, Spotted Hyaena, Honey Badger, African Wildcat, Black-faced Impala, Damara Dik Dik, Greater Kudu, Palin’s Zebra, Blue Wildebeest, Gemsbok (Southern Oryx), Springbuck.